TomHodson/tomhodson.github.com/_posts/2023-09-10-miniflux-and-rsshub.md

 ---
-title: Selfhosting: Miniflux and RSSHub
+title: "Selfhosting: Miniflux and RSSHub"
-excerpt: |
+layout: post
-    Some notes on selfhosting and RSS reader
+excerpt: Some notes on selfhosting an RSS reader.
-image:
-alt:
 ---

 Like many nerdy, computery types, I like to subscribe to blogs and other content through RSS.
 RSS is crazy simple, you host a url on a website with a list of posts with titles/URLs/content encoded in XML (I know I know but it only have like 5 tags and is only nested one level deep.)
 An RSS reader just checks a big list of those URLs every now and then and presents you the latest thing to show up.